benroberts999/ampsci/doc/01-hartreeFock_input.md

 ```

 * All available inputs for each input block are listed below
   * Inputs are taken in as either text, boolean (true/false), integers, or real numbers.
-(Don't use inverted commas/quote marks)
   * These will be denoted by [t], [b], [i], [r]

 ********************************************************************************
+# Each input block:

 ## Atom